ITensor/website/docs/cppv3/classes/index.md

         auto i = Index();
         if(!i) println("Index i is default constructed.");

-* `Index(int m, string tags)`
+* `Index(int dim, TagSet tags)`

    Construct an Index with the following fields:
-   - The integer m is the size of the Index.
+   - The integer `dim` is the size of the Index (the dimension of the vector space that the Index defines).
-   - The string tags is a comma seperated list of tags for the Index.
+   - The TagSet `tags` is a comma seperated string listing the tags for the Index.

   <div class="example_clicker">Click to Show Example</div>